 Sullivan, D., & Zimbardo, P. G. (1979, March 9).
 “Jonestown survivors tell their story.”
 Los Angeles Times, View section, Part 4, pp. 1, 10-12.

 U.S. Congress.
 (1979).
 The assassination of Representative Leo J. Ryan and the Jonestown, Guyana Tragedy.
 Washington, D.C.: U. S. Government Printing Office.

 Weightman, J. M. (1983).
-Making sense of Jonestown suicides: A sociological history of Peoples Temple.
+Making Sense of the Jonestown Suicides: A Sociological History of Peoples Temple.
 New York: Edwin Mellen Press.